Miners will battle resource grabs - Glencore

 "That won't happen for the moment," Glasenberg said at a conference session on emerging market risks.

-Argentina's Congress voted on Thursday to nationalise YPF (YPFD.BA), seizing a majority stake from Spain's Repsol (REP.MC).
+Argentina's Congress voted on Thursday to nationalise YPF , seizing a majority stake from Spain's Repsol .
 The move has drawn swift reprisal from Spain and has prompted warnings that Argentina risks scaring off much-needed foreign investment.

 Glasenberg declined to specify the asset in question in Argentina.
 Xstrata's assets in the South American country include Alumbrera, the country's largest copper mine, a joint venture.
 It also has a 50 percent interest in Agua Rica and 100 percent of El Pachon, two early stage copper projects.
 Agua Rica is just 35 km (22 miles) from Alumbrera.